icedropsservices/RRC-Recoded/README.md

 Rec room / rec.net username checker self coded

-## NOTE: YOU HAVE TO PUT "TEXT FILE LOCATION AS "valid.txt"
+## NOTE: YOU HAVE TO PUT "OUTPUT TEXT FILE LOCATION" AS "valid.txt"